pycom/pycom-documentation/content/gettingstarted/registration/lora/helium_hotspot_registration.md

 If this is the case, it is likely your hotspot is working correctly.
   * On some devices, it may take several rescans before the hotspot shows in the app.
 Please keep retrying until it shows up.
   * If it does not start to blink, you may have a board that has vibrated loose.
 We have discovered a small number of units where the board-to-board connectors that hold the Raspberry Pi module in have vibrated loose in transit.
-    * If you feel confident in such things, it is possible to disasemble the hotspot case and squeeze the Raspberry Pi module so it clicks back in to the header.
+    * If you feel confident in such things, it is possible to disassemble the hotspot case and squeeze the Raspberry Pi module so it clicks back in to the header.

 ## Hotspot won't connect to my WiFi